 The danger here is in the fact that this ruins sleep.
 The artificial blue light emitted from screens, be it an iPhone, iPad or TV causes the same reaction in the brain that sunlight does.
 It suppresses the release of melatonin which is essential for sleep, thereby delaying it and as a result off-centres the circadian rhythm.
 This then has a domino effect, disrupting your child the next day by making it harder for them to focus and hindering their development through learning, putting them at an overall disadvantage.
 Lack of sleep really does harm you and your children's health.

 Now it is easy to tell the children not to use their devices but that just isn’t going to stop them from wanting what they want.
-The all new Swannies Blue Light Blocking Glasses for children have been designed with this end goal in mind.
+The all new Swannies blue light glasses for kids have been designed with this end goal in mind.
 Swannies Glasses ensure the harmful blue light emitted from screens is negated, to allow melatonin to be released when necessary and therefore not disrupt the circadian rhythm of the child’s body.
 The results include better focus, deeper sleep and reduced eye strain.
 Overall it is in the best interest of your child to block the inevitable blue light during the evening.
 CLICK HERE to see why Kids Love The Swannies Glasses!

 Grab you pair of Swannies Blue Light Blocking Glasses Here!